 Overview

-The Cysmiq CLI lets you run policy checks in CI/CD pipelines, query vulnerabilities from scripts, and integrate security gates into your workflows.Installation
+The Cysmiq CLI lets you run policy checks in CI/CD pipelines, query vulnerabilities from scripts or coding agents, update vulnerability workflow state, and install official Cysmiq skills for supported coding agents.Prerequisites

 - macOS (Homebrew)